Native Plant Species Availability

 Perennials | Grasses & Sedges | Shrubs and Trees

-(Updated April 30, 2024) Spring ’24 species availability is listed below.
-I’ll be adding to the list as I confirm new species (future availability date next to USDA symbol – when ready to release, I’ll remove the future date).
+(Updated February 12, 2025) The following species are overwintering or in production for Spring 2025.
+I’ll be adding to the list as I confirm new species.
+Future availability date is listed next to USDA symbol – when ready to release, I’ll remove the future date).
+If no future availability date is listed, the pots are overwintering and will be released once new growth emerges.
 For inquiries, or to place an order, please email info@goodhostplants.com with species and quantities.

 Retail Plant Pricing